1. How do I get a library card?

 4. How long may I check out materials?

-If you are a member of the library in good-standing you may have movies on DVD for one week.
-Nook e-readers are available for a two-week checkout period.
-All other materials available for checkout may be kept for one month.
-All items may be renewed once if no one has put the item on reserve.
+If you are a member of the library in good standing, you may have movies on DVD for one week.
+WiFi hotspots are available for checkout for one week.
+All items, including hotspots may be renewed once if no one has put the item on reserve, but please note that, due to demand of hotspots you may not be able to renew their checkout.

 5. Do I have to come to the library to renew materials?

 Although we would love to see you, the answer is no. You can access your library account at any time by logging in to our catalog web page.
 All you need is your library card number and your phone number.
-You may also renew materials by phone or by emailing the circulation librarian.
+You may also renew materials by phone or by emailing email@example.com.

 6. My materials are late.
 What do I owe you?